MMapeke/NearMeApp/app/LowPriorityFeatures.md

 **Random Stories**

 - Grouping posts in same location and viewing multiple stories, displaying better as well
-- After updating location, location fragment should show default of map, not all posts
 - Move Location to Fragment, for better interaction with views
 - Add Button to ReCenter on Location, View All
 - Constantly Updating Location